US job openings sink amid higher rates and slower growth

 There were 10.1 million advertised jobs on the last day of August, the government said Tuesday, down a huge 10% from 11.2 million openings in July.
 In March, job openings had hit a record of nearly 11.9 million.

-Layoffs ticked up in August but remained at a historically low level.
-And slightly more people quit their jobs.
+Layoffs ticked up in August but remained at a historically low level, according to the report, known as the Job Openings and Labor Turnover survey, or JOLTS.
+And slightly more people quit their jobs, in most cases likely for better jobs elsewhere.

-The sharp drop in job openings will be welcomed by the Federal Reserve.
-Fed officials have cited the high level of openings as a sign of strong labor demand that has compelled employers to steadily raise pay to attract and keep workers.
+The sharp drop in job openings will be welcomed by the Federal Reserve, which is hoping to reduce the demand for workers by raising its key short-term interest rate.
+While workers typically welcome larger raises, the Fed sees the current pace of wage increases — at about 6.5% a year, according to some measures — as unsustainably high and a key driver of inflation.

+Chair Jerome Powell and other Fed officials hope that their interest rate hikes — the fastest in roughly four decades — will cause employers to slow their efforts to hire more people.
+Fewer job openings, in turn, could reduce the pressure on companies to raise pay to attract and keep workers.

 Smaller pay raises, if sustained, should ease inflationary pressures.
 In their effort to combat the worst inflation in 40 years, the central bank has raised its key short-term interest rate to a range of 3% to 3.25%, up sharply from nearly zero as recently as March.